What Is Ethanol?

 That means ethanol has a positive energy balance.
 We get more energy out of a gallon of ethanol than it takes to produce it – including the energy it takes to grow, transport and process the corn used to make ethanol.
 Improved ethanol production technology and new precision farming practices have dramatically improved the energy balance of ethanol.
 The amount of thermal energy required to make a gallon of ethanol has fallen 36% since 1995, while electricity use is down 38%.
 At the same time, producers are squeezing 12% more ethanol out of every bushel of corn.

-Food or Fuel
+Corn Into Food and Fuel

-While many people assume ethanol can come from any type of corn, the type used to make ethanol is not the sweet corn we eat.
+While many people assume ethanol can come from any type of corn, the type of corn used to make ethanol is not the sweet corn we eat.
 Some 99% of the corn grown in Nebraska is field corn, which is rarely used for food.

 Ethanol production accounts for less than 5 percent of the world’s total grain production – just 175 million metric tons out of 3.6 billion.
 The vast majority of grain is used for livestock feed and corn products.